Working with React Server Components

 Hydrogen provides the following ways to fetch data from server components:

-useShopQuery: A hook that allows you to make server-only GraphQL queries to the Storefront API.
+useShopQuery: A hook that makes server-only GraphQL queries to the Storefront API.

-fetchthat supports Suspense.
-You can use this function to call any third-party APIs.
+fetchin a way that supports Suspense.
+You can use this function to call any third-party APIs or perform any async tasks.

 Hydrogen provides a